cyril90/alx-system_engineering-devops/0x00-shell_basics/README.md

-write a script that print the absolute path name of the current directory.
+display the content of my directory